Create Loyalty Program

 Next, go to the Summary to see the overview of the campaign setup.

-In the last step, you can see the program summary and go back to each section to make edits.
-When everything is set properly, click Save to confirm the loyalty campaign.
+In the last step, you can see the program summary and return to each section to make edits.
+When everything is set correctly, click Save to confirm the loyalty campaign.

 - Invoke Create Publication API method.

-- A dedicated landing page with a subscribe form.
+- A dedicated landing page with a subscription form.

 - A web widget placed on your website.